saddington/yen-handbook/README.md

 #### John Saddington - Community - [@yenFTW](https://twitter.com/yenFTW)

-John was most recently co-founder of Pinpoint, an engineering analytics company in Silicon Valley backed by some of the top names in VC (Bessemer, Storm Ventures, BoldStart, BloombergBeta, Slack Fund, Social Capital, and [more](https://john.do/pinpoint/)).
-Previously, he was a co-founder of The Iron Yard, the largest coding bootcamp before it was acquired by Apollo Global (Fortune 500).
-Through his love of open source he founded 8BIT, which was both an open source product (acquired by WooThemes) and a content company (acquired by WPEngine).
-He's [a](https://ceobrain.substack.com/) [writer](https://john.do), dad, and amateur [filmmaker](http://yen.show).
+John was most recently co-founder of Pinpoint, an engineering analytics company in Silicon Valley backed by some of the top names in VC: Bessemer, Storm Ventures, BoldStart, BloombergBeta, Slack Fund, and Social Capital.
+[Previously](https://yenfm.substack.com/p/-the-inevitable-pivot-thoughts-on), he was a co-founder of The Iron Yard, the largest coding bootcamp before it was acquired by Apollo Global (Fortune 500).
+[He](http://john.do/about)'s an educator, writer, and dad to 3 amazing humans.

 #### Agata Bergstrom - Engineering - [LinkedIn](https://www.linkedin.com/in/agatabergstrom)